Primavera: exhibition and sale of rare plants and lectures

 • Location: Jardin des Plantes - Boulevard Henri IV, 34000 Montpellier

-See you on Sunday, March 23, 2025, starting at 10:00 a.m. on Boulevard Henri IV in Montpellier for the 20th edition of this annual celebration of rare plants and the protection of biodiversity in the unique setting of Montpellier's Jardin des Plantes, the oldest botanical garden in France.
+Join us on Sunday, March 22, 2026, starting at 10:00 a.m. on Boulevard Henri IV in Montpellier for the 21st edition of “Primavera,” the annual event dedicated to rare plants and the preservation of biodiversity.
+The event will take place at the Jardin des Plantes of the University of Montpellier, France’s oldest botanical garden.

 Nursery growers, environmental protection associations, specialist book publishers, visual artists, agricultural colleges and speakers await you at the Jardin des Plantes for this major event.